 The principles underlying the distance education course development process include first, a careful selection of those courses which are best-suited for distance education teaching and learning, and second, the coordination and scheduling of those courses if they are synchronous.
 These principles increase student access to courses by 1) maximizing enrollment in courses that are normally cancelled; 2) extending the course schedule and the use of the distance learning classrooms to off-peak times; 3) offering SCCC courses to students who do not have access to the campuses; and 4) expanding the variety of courses offered at the College to all campuses.

 The Modalities

 Asynchronous/Online Courses: These courses are offered fully online using the Desire2Learn course management system which is currently supported by the College.
-In addition, several faculty members have decided to use a non-supported course management system or have developed their own websites from which they offer their online courses.
 Students may take any online course offered by any campus.